CyberNilsen/CyberVaultExtension/README.md

    - Browse and copy passwords as needed
    - Search through your stored credentials

-## Security

-- All communication between the extension and CyberVault application is encrypted
-- Tokens are stored securely using browser's secure storage APIs
-- No passwords are stored locally in the browser
-- All data remains in your CyberVault application

 ## Supported Browsers

 - Google Chrome (Manifest V3)
 - Microsoft Edge
 - Other Chromium-based browsers

-## Development

 ### Project Structure
 ```